daos-stack/daos/docs/admin/performance_tuning.md

 - `P` for `punch` (i.e. truncate) operation
 - `p` to display the performance result for the previous operation.

-For instance, -R "U;p F;P" means update the keys, print the update rate/bandwidth, fetch the keys and then print the fetch rate/bandwidth.
+For instance, -R "U;p F;p" means update the keys, print the update rate/bandwidth, fetch the keys and then print the fetch rate/bandwidth.
 The number of object/dkey/akey/value can be passed via respectively the -o, -d, -a and -n options.
 The value size is specified via the -s parameter (e.g. -s 4K for 4K